Prof James Wilsdon

-I am an Associate Fellow at the University of Cambridge's Centre for Science and Policy; affiliate of the University of Colorado's Centre for Science and Technology Policy; member of the Governing Council of the Science and Democracy Network; a member of Research Councils UK's Advisory Panel on Public Engagement with Research; and a member of the Governing Board of CISTRAT (International Research and Training Centre for Science and Technology Strategy) in Beijing, a new centre established under the auspices of UNESCO and China’s Ministry of Science and Technology.
-I currently serve as a member of a US National Academies expert panel on the globalisation of science and technology, and a Council of Canadian Academies panel on Canada's science culture.
+My other affiliations include: associate fellow at the University of Cambridge's Centre for Science and Policy; affiliate of the University of Colorado's Centre for Science and Technology Policy; member of the Governing Council of the Science and Democracy Network; and member of the Governing Board of CISTRAT (International Research and Training Centre for Science and Technology Strategy) in Beijing.
+I recently served as a member of a US National Academies expert panel on the globalisation of science and technology, and a Council of Canadian Academies panel on Canada's science culture.

 I took my first degree in philosophy and theology at St Peter's College, University of Oxford, followed by a master's degree in sustainable development and a doctorate in technology policy from Middlesex University.